Cesargarciajr/ultimate-rps/README.md

 [Back to top](<#contents>)

   ### Future Features
-For feature features I think would be nice to make a colourful game for better user experience also implement if the user wins 3 times in a row he could activate the "nuclear bomb" and win the game.
+For future features I think would be nice to make a colourful game for better user experience also implement if the user wins 3 times in a row he could activate the "nuclear bomb" and win the game.
 Those hidden features could make a difference and keep the users interested to play more and discover and unlock them.
 Also by adding a "raking" where user the input name and challange friends and keep record how many times user beated the computer.

 [Back to top](<#contents>)